tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 There exist two cases of HPKE plaintext which need to be distinguished:

-*  In Integrated Encryption mode, the plaintext "pt" passed into Seal is the content to be encrypted.
+*  In HPKE Direct Encryption mode, the plaintext "pt" passed into Seal is the content to be encrypted.
 Hence, there is no intermediate layer utilizing a CEK.

-*  In Key Encryption mode, the plaintext "pt" passed into Seal is the CEK.
+*  In HPKE Key Encryption mode, the plaintext "pt" passed into Seal is the CEK.
 The CEK is a random byte sequence of length appropriate for the encryption algorithm.
 For example, AES-128-GCM requires a 16 byte key and the CEK would therefore be 16 bytes long.